juliopessanha/my_chess/README.md

     - That function is called at the end of each transform_data() call;

 5. Database load.
-    - After all the extraction and transformation, the code will load the data into a MariaDB database hosted in a AWS RDS server.
+    - After all the extraction and transformation, the code will load the data into a Data Warehouse hosted in a Oracle Autonomous Database server.
        - if the game already exists in the server, it will not be uploaded;
        - I use the number provided by the end of a chess.com game URL (https://www.chess.com/game/live/27993594069) as a Primary Key ID.
     - Then the piece movement count is uploaded to another table in the same database.